Japan's Rakuten shares fall 6% after reports of wireless network delay

 Rakuten says it has radically cut the cost of building a new network by using cloud-based software and commoditized hardware instead of proprietary wireless radios.

-However, the internet company has run into delays constructing the network’s base stations and has been told by Japan’s telecoms ministry to accelerate the build-out.
+However, it has run into delays constructing the network’s base stations and has been told by Japan’s telecoms ministry to accelerate the build-out.

+Rakuten last month reported an unexpected operating loss for the April-June quarter, as it invested heavily in the wireless network and took a hit from the depressed value of its stake in ride-hailing firm Lyft Inc.

+A delay in the wireless network launch would relieve potential downward price pressure on its larger incumbent rivals NTT Docomo, KDDI and SoftBank Corp.
+Rakuten has a roaming agreement with KDDI to help fill its coverage shortfall.

 Reporting by Sam Nussey; Editing by Alexandra Hudson and Jane Wardell